Please note: For the comfort of all our guests, no smoking or pets, are allowed at any event, whether indoors or outside.

 Students of Color Recognition Ceremony

 The Students of Color Recognition Ceremony provides the opportunity for students of color to celebrate in a more intimate setting.
-Culturally specific stoles are presented to candidates, typically by a member of their immediate family.
+Culturally specific stoles are presented to candidates, typically by a member of their immediate family or their faculty.

 Medallion Ceremony for Legacy Graduates

-This ceremony - for graduation candidates with a parent, grandparent, sibling, spouse, son or daughter who is a University of Redlands alumna or alumnus - honors family connections to Redlands.
-Candidates will receive a special Legacy Medallion to wear at Baccalaureate and Commencement.
+This ceremony—for graduation candidates with a parent, grandparent, sibling, spouse, son, or daughter who is a University of Redlands alumna or alumnus—honors family connections to Redlands.
+Candidates will receive a special Legacy Medallion to wear at Commencement.

 For questions, call the Office of Alumni & Community Relations at 909-748-8011.
 If you are unable to attend the Medallion Ceremony, you may pick up your medallion at Commencement check-in.

 Please be prompt!
-All candidates will receive an email at their Redlands email to print their own Bulldog Express Pass (name card) which will save time at the processional line-up.
-The card shows name, degree, and the numerical order in which to line-up for procession.
+All graduation candidates will receive an email at their Redlands email to print their own Bulldog Express Pass (name card), which will save time at the processional line up.
+The card shows name, degree, and the numerical order in which to line up for the procession.
 Candidates will hand the card to a reader who will announce their name as they start across the stage.

 Please note that candidates do not march in the order listed in the program.
 Candidates will march by academic program.
-The Commencement program will be available for guests as they arrive at the Alumni Greek Theatre and on candidates’ chairs in the Alumni Greek Theatre.
+The Commencement program will be available for guests as they arrive at the Alumni Greek Theatre and on candidates chairs in the Alumni Greek

 Please note, the Alumni Greek Theatre will open for seating beginning at 2 p.m.
 Due to capacity issues, there will be no reserved seating.
 Candidates are asked to limit the attendance of family and friends in the Theatre to six people and to direct others to the live streaming locations; under the tent on the Gallery Lawn and in designated classrooms in the Hall of Letters.
 No strollers are allowed in the Alumni Greek Theatre.